sangeetha-murugesan-sda9/ToDolist_final/README.md

 ## Getting Started

-The application can run directly via run command.
+The application can run directly via Gradle or generated jar file.

 ### Run the ToDoList application